So you want to start a travel blog. Awesome!

 Lastly, you'll fill out your account and billing info, as well as choose add-ons to your package.
 You can choose to pay for 12, 24, or 36 months at a time, and can add on everything from site security to Gmail integration.

-Note: Bluehost is fine for new websites, but if you suddenly get Internet famous, you may start to find issues with a shared host like Bluehost.
+*Note: Bluehost is fine for new websites, but if you suddenly get Internet famous, you may start to find issues with a shared host like Bluehost.
 I now host my blog on , which is managed WordPress hosting.
-It's much more expensive, though, and I would only recommend going with a host like Synthesis once you decide to stick with the whole blogging thing since it's an investment.
+It's much more expensive, though, and I would only recommend going with a host like PF once you decide to stick with the whole blogging thing since it's an investment.
+I AM an affiliate for Bluehost, however I'm recommending them because that's who I used to host this site for years.

 3. Install WordPress